aeturrell/coding-for-economists/wrkflow-version-control.md

 The way that pre-commit works is that you create a special file, `.pre-commit-config`, that lists what pre-commit "hooks" you want to use on your code.

-Here's the output from running
+Below, you can see the output from running

 ```bash
 pre-commit run --all-files
 ```

+on the Coding for Economists repository:

 ```text
 Check for added large files..............................................Passed